 Both the vertical and horizontal eddy viscosity can be derived solving a turbulence closure model (see section 2.1.4).
-In that case the eddy viscosity is calculated using Eq.
-2.34.
-In some applications a constant eddy viscosity can be used for the horizontal eddy viscosity.
+In that case the eddy viscosity is calculated using eq.
+(2.34) or (2.59).
+In some applications, a constant eddy viscosity can be used for the horizontal eddy viscosity.
 Alternatively, Smagorinsky (1963) proposed to express sub-grid scale transports by an effective eddy viscosity related to a characteristic length scale.
-The subgrid scale eddy viscosity is given by where $c_s$ is a constant, l is a characteristic length and the deformation rate is given by
+The sub-grid scale eddy viscosity is given by where $c_s$ is a constant, l is a characteristic length and the deformation rate is given by